Digital-Anthropic/cloud-labs/terraform/demos/README.md

     unzip terraform-provider-libvirt_0.7.6_linux_amd64.zip
     ```

+Why do we need an Ubuntu VM?
+Talk to the user
 3. **Download Ubuntu image for VMs**:
     To install Ubuntu on our virtual machines we will need the OS image.
 I will leave a link below from where you can find some Ubuntu images:
     <https://cloud-images.ubuntu.com/jammy/current/>.